Mistakes can delay your application, potentially limiting the amount of aid you are eligible to receive. Here are some common errors to avoid:

 Leaving fields blank.
 Too many blanks may cause miscalculations and a possible application rejection.
 Enter a "0" or "not applicable" instead of leaving a blank.

 Forgetting to round.
 Always round to the nearest dollar.
+Do not enter cents.
 Do not use commas or decimal points in numeric fields.

 Entering the wrong personal information.
 Social Security numbers, dates of birth, and driver's license numbers MUST be correct.
 Double and triple check these entries.
 If your parents do not have Social Security numbers, list 000-00-0000.
 Do NOT make up a taxpayer i.d. number; it won't work!

 Using the wrong name.
 Use your legal name as it appears on your Social Security card.
-Do NOT use nicknames or other variations.
+Do NOT use nicknames, preferred names, or other variations.

 Entering the wrong address.
 Use only your permanent address, not a temporary campus or summer address.

 Entering the wrong federal income tax amount.
-The correct amount that you paid is on your income tax return form, not your W2 form.
-If you haven't filed your taxes, you can estimate this amount using previous tax year information and correct the amounts later on the corrections page of the FAFSA website.
+The correct amount that you paid is on your income tax return form, not on your W-2 form.
+If you haven't filed your taxes, you can estimate this amount using the appropriate tax year information and correct the amounts later on the corrections page of the FAFSA website.

 Incorrectly filing income taxes as "head of household."
 If there is an error in the "head of household" filing status, we will need an amended tax return filed with the IRS before disbursing aid.

 Incorrectly listing the parents' marital status.
-If your custodial parent has remarried, you will need the stepparent's information as well.
+If your custodial parent has remarried, you will need to report the step-parent's information on the FAFSA as well.

 Forgetting to count yourself as a member of the household.
 The student completing the FAFSA must count himself as a member of the household attending college during the award year.